megaarmos/gulp-opencart/README.md

     npm install gulp-cli -g
     ```

-3. For next steps you need to be in your website root folder.
+    > For next steps you need to be in your website root folder.
-    For example:
+    > For example:
     > ...\domain\(domain name)>

-    This command will create package.json file.
+3.This command will create package.json file.

     ```
     npm init -y